cdapio/cdap-apps/Netlens/README.rst

 |(IPDetails)|

-The Dashboard page provides high-level real-time overview of traffic stats, detected anomalies with breakdown by IPs.
-The Anomalies page exposes more details on anomalies detected.
-Selecting an anomaly or IP in the tables brings user to the IP Details page, where he or she can inspect detected anomalies further.
+The Dashboard page provides a high-level, real-time overview of traffic stats, with detected anomalies broken down by IP.
+The Anomalies page exposes more details on the anomalies detected.
+Selecting an anomaly or IP in one of the tables brings the user to the IP Details page, where they can inspect detected anomalies further.

 Implementation Details
 ----------------------

-There are number of components that compose Netlens CDAP application:
+The Netlens application contains the following components:

-* Stream for ingesting data into the system
+* A Stream for ingesting data into the system
-* Flow to perform real-time analytics on the incoming data
+* A Flow to perform real-time analytics on the incoming data
 * Datasets to provide persistence for analytics algorithms and store results
 * Procedures to serve data to a front-end
-* Thin web UI
+* A thin web UI

-The main part of the application is ``analyticsFlow`` that performs network packet analysis.
+The main part of the application is ``AnalyticsFlow``, which performs network packet analysis.

 |(AnalyticsFlow)|

-The flow gets data from the stream where each event represents a network packet with attributes like source IP, port, protocol type and others.
-JSON-encoded packet details are parsed in ``fact-parser`` flowlet and converted into a Fact Java object (timestamp + map of field name to value) that is passed along the rest of the flow.
-``traffic-count`` flowlet takes stream of facts to compute traffic stats.
+The flow gets data from the stream, where each event represents a network packet with attributes like source IP, port, protocol type and others.
+JSON-encoded packet details are parsed in the ``fact-parser`` flowlet, and converted into a ``Fact`` Java object (containing a timestamp plus map of field name to value) that is passed along to the rest of the flow.
+The ``traffic-count`` flowlet takes a stream of facts as input to compute traffic stats.

-Before applying anomaly detection algorithm in ``anomaly-detect`` flowlet, the numeric values of attributes are categorized in ``categorize-numbers`` flowlet and additional facts are generated based on different combinations of attributes in ``anomaly-fanout`` flowlet.
-This keeps anomaly detection algorithm simple and allows controlling which combinations of attributes are interesting to the analysis.
+Before applying an anomaly detection algorithm in the ``anomaly-detect`` flowlet, the numeric values of attributes are categorized in the ``categorize-numbers`` flowlet, and additional facts are generated, based on the different combinations of attributes in the ``anomaly-fanout`` flowlet.
+This keeps the anomaly detection algorithm simple, and allows controlling which combinations of attributes are interesting to the analysis.

-``anomaly-count`` flowlet consumes detected anomalies and uses their details to compute stats and fill in the anomalies history log.
+The ``anomaly-count`` flowlet consumes detected anomalies, and uses their details to compute stats and fill in the anomalies history log.

 Installation & Usage